-Breastmilk is the first food that nature intended humans to consume because it contains the perfect mix of vitamins, protein and fat that babies need to thrive in the first months of their lives.
-It contains vital antibodies, so they can fight off any viruses and bacteria.
+Breastmilk is the first food nature intended humans to consume because it contains the perfect mix of vitamins, protein, and fat babies need to thrive in the first months of their lives.
+It also contains vital antibodies, so they can fight off any viruses and bacteria.
+An added bonus – the benefits of breastmilk continue well into adulthood.

-When babies are fed breastmilk exclusively for at least six months:
+When babies are breastfed exclusively for at least six months:

 - It lowers their risk of Sudden Infant Death Syndrome (SIDS) by 50%.